MovTery/PojavZenithHorizon/README-EN_US.md

 <h2 align="center">Download</h2>

-- Visit [Release](https://github.com/MovTery/PojavZenithHorizon/releases) to check the latest stable version (updates are infrequent).
+- Visit [Release](https://github.com/MovTery/ZalithLauncher/releases) to check the latest stable version (updates are infrequent).
-- (Not recommended) Visit [Actions](https://github.com/MovTery/PojavZenithHorizon/actions) to see the latest versions (main branch: main, other branches can be ignored!)
+- (Not recommended) Visit [Actions](https://github.com/MovTery/ZalithLauncher/actions) to see the latest versions (main branch: main, other branches can be ignored!)
-  After entering, click **PojavZenithHorizon** to download (Debug is for test builds, Release is for release builds).
+  After entering, click **ZalithLauncher** to download (Debug is for test builds, Release is for release builds).

 <h2 align="center">Special Thanks</h2>